Apolong: History

 In 2013, Baidu commenced development of autonomous driverless vehicles, through the baidu research institute.
 This project gradually expanded to including 10,000 developers working on an open platform, and more than 50 partners across the world, including Intel, BMW, Benz, Kinglong and XTE.
 On 5 July 2017, Bloomberg reported that Baidu had negotiated 50 partners to sign in for the development and purchase of the new unmanned buses.

 In 2017, China Daily reported that four Apolong buses were planned for test rides on two bus routes in Shenzhen.
-In August 2017, an early version of the autonomous vehicle was unveiled at GoMentum, USA.
+In August 2017, an early version of the autonomous vehicle was unveiled at GoMentum, US.
 In July 2018, at Baidu Createfest 2018 held in Beijing, Baidu and King Long unveiled the latest version of Apolong.
 They announced plans of using these buses in specific regions of Wuhan, Xiamen, Shenzhen, Beijing, and Pingtan.
 In July 2018, China org reported that test drives had been carried out in Chongqing and Fujian.

 In July 2018, Xinhua and New Atlas reported that the buses had commenced mass production as the 100th Apolong bus was rolled out.
 The bus was first introduced to an international audience in November 2018 at the Shanghai World Expo, where 1600 participants from 72 countries were ushered to the venue in Apolong buses.

 Specifications

-Apolong buses can carry 14 people (8 seated and 6 standing), are guided through cloud technology, have a wheel span of 4.3 metres, are SAE level 4 capable.
+Apolong buses can carry 14 people (8 seated and 6 standing), are guided through cloud technology, have a wheel span of 4.3 m, are SAE level 4 capable.
 It uses the Kunlun microchip developed by Baidu.